exitround/resque-async/README.md

 # ResqueAsync

 A simple way to invoke methods asynchronously using Resque.
 There are a few gems that provide similar functionality.
-However We like the more declarative syntax with this implementation.
-As it gives the caller control over the invocation
+However this this implementation provides more expressive syntax that it gives the caller control over the invocation.

 ## Installation